Now Hiring - View Openings

 They can also build their nests in these tiny and safe spaces.
 But the flush style of insulated siding leaves no space for them to get in or construct a nest.
 PVC and EPS are non-organic materials, so termites and similar insects cannot eat their way in.

-Some insulated siding comes with noise-dampening options.
-If you have noisy neighbors or live in a high-traffic area where you can hear everyone who drives by, insulated siding can help!
+Some insulated siding options come with noise-dampening features.
+If you have noisy neighbors or live in a high-traffic area where you can hear the sounds of passing traffic, insulated siding can help.

 People who live near airports, highways, concert venues, or sports arenas can significantly benefit from the noise-dampening siding.
 It’s also helpful if you have a dog who loves to bark at everything that moves outside, as this can help them relax more and prevent them from disturbing your neighbors.

 Essentially, this value determines how heat exits or enters your home through the barriers in place.
 For example, the R-value of your front door is likely lower than the R-value of your roof, which is well-insulated.
-Insulated siding substantially adds to the R-value of your home, which also increases the resale value.
+Insulated siding substantially increases the R-value of your home, which also enhances its resale value.

 Cost Breakdown